 Effective March 2017, a set of cybersecurity requirements (collectively called “23 NYCRR 500”) became a first-in-the-nation milestone achievement by New York.
 The new regulations recognize the growing threats to information and financial systems by malicious actors, nation-states, and terrorist organizations.
 Such threats have become increasingly difficult to detect and prevent as cybercriminals use more sophisticated means to exploit technological vulnerabilities—especially from high-value targets such as financial institutions.

-Due to the lack of a comprehensive federal cybersecurity policy, New York’s Department of Financial Services (DFS) has created its own state regulation.
+Due to the lack of a comprehensive federal cybersecurity policy, New York’s Department of Financial Services (NYDFS) has created its own state regulation.
 To ensure protection for corporate and consumer data, it now requires all banks, insurance companies, and other financial services institutions under its regulation to comply with 23 NYCRR 500.

 23 NYCRR Section 500: Overview and Governance